codeigniter4/docs-update/docs/installation/upgrade_412.md

 ### current_url() and indexPage

-Due to [a bug](https://github.com/codeigniter4/CodeIgniter4/issues/4116) in `current_url()`, the resulting URIs could be incorrect for a project's configuration, most importantly: `indexPage` would *not* be included.
+Due to <a href="https://github.com/codeigniter4/CodeIgniter4/issues/4116" target="_blank">a bug</a> in `current_url()`, the resulting URIs could be incorrect for a project's configuration, most importantly: `indexPage` would *not* be included.
 Projects using `App::$indexPage` should expect altered values from `current_url()` and all its dependencies (including Response Testing, Pager, Form Helper, Pager, and View Parser).
 Update your projects accordingly.

 ### Cache Keys